craftcms/docs/docs/commerce/4.x/addresses.md

 </form>
 ```

+For more information on address management, continue reading—or see the main Craft documentation for [Address elements](/4.x/addresses.md).

 #### Address Ownership

 Logged-in users can directly [manage their addresses](/4.x/addresses.md#managing-addresses) via the front-end, and pick from them during checkout.
 However, addresses are only ever “owned” by one element—let’s look at some examples of how Commerce handles this: